 The aptitude to study physics at a higher level will vary for each student.
 Here are a few self-evaluation questions to help you figure out if you should take AP Physics:

-AP Physics 1 explores how the world works, covering essential concepts like motion, forces, energy, waves, and electricity.
-You’ll dive into questions like why objects move the way they do, how energy transfers, and how waves interact—all through hands-on experiments and problem-solving.
-Being curious about these topics can make mastering the course a lot easier and more enjoyable!
+AP Physics 1 explores how the world works, covering essential concepts including motion, forces, energy, waves, and electricity.
+You'll dive into questions such as why objects move the way they do, how energy transfers, and how waves interact — all through hands-on experiments and problem-solving.
+Being curious about these topics can make mastering the course much easier and enjoyable.

 AP Physics 1 is specially designed for students who plan to study the biological/health sciences at a higher level.
 So, if that's in the cards for your future academic plans, taking AP Physics 1 can be a smart choice.

-3. Have you completed geometry and are you taking Algebra 2?
+Have you completed geometry, and are you taking Algebra 2?

 AP Physics 1 requires a strong foundation in geometry for problem-solving and Algebra 2 skills for handling algebra-based equations.
 If you're comfortable with both, you'll be well-prepared!